Looking to benefit from mentor sentences and interactive notebook activities, perhaps together?

 Provide Student Choice

+With my interactive notebook pieces, I provide room for differentiation.
 Take for example one interactive piece that says “sentence” and “page number.”
 Teachers may choose a host of possibilities: ask students to find action or linking verbs, simple sentences, or subjects and verbs.
 Study any grammar concept that certain student needs to practice.

 Right now when I study with son (he is ten), I work on parts of speech.
 As we continue studying grammar together, we can use the same pieces to study verbals, types of sentences, and more.